Idaho

 Voter Registration Requirements

-Idaho requires voters to present proof of ID and proof of residency when registering to vote.
-To prove your identity you must provide one of the following:
+Idaho requires voters to present both proof of identity and proof of residency when registering to vote.

 • Idaho driver’s license or state ID card